YahooArchive/mojito-cli-test/README.md

     $ cd path/to/mojito/app
     $ mojito test app

-To run just a mojit's tests,
+To run just a mojit's tests:

     $ mojito test mojit path/to/mojit

-or
+or:

     $ mojito test mojit MojitName